GuruSR/Watchy_GSR/README.md

-Watchy GSR Compile instructions (Arduino):
+Watchy GSR Compile Instructions (Arduino):

 Go to the Arduino folder: